xonixx/xonixx.github.io/makesure.md

 @depends_on deployed
 ```

-In essence, these are named pieces of the shell (called targets) combined in one file.
+In essence, these are named pieces of the shell (called goals) combined in one file.
 This makes it easy to list the goals (with explanatory text):
 ```
 $ ./makesure -l
 Available goals: